felangel/bloc/docs/zh-cn/fluttertodostutorial.md

 ### Events

-There will just be a single event our `StatsBloc` will respond to: `UpdateStats`.
+There will just be a single event our `StatsBloc` will respond to: `StatsUpdated`.
 This event will be added whenever the `TodosBloc` state changes so that our `StatsBloc` can recalculate the new statistics.

 Create `blocs/stats/states_event.dart` and let's implement it.